Marie Favereau

 Marie Favereau Doumenjou is a French historian and writer.
 She currently teaches medieval history at Paris Nanterre University, and specialises in the history of the Mongol Empire and Islamic history.
 She has published several books.
 Her 2021 book, The Horde: How the Mongols Changed the World, was published to critical acclaim, being nominated for the Cundill Prize, the Prose Award in World History by the Association of American Publishers, and listed as a notable book of the year by several publications.

 Career

-Favereau completed her undergraduate and masters' degrees in history from the Paris-Sorbonne University, where she also obtained a degree in Arabic language and civilization.
+Favereau completed her undergraduate and master's degrees in history from the Paris-Sorbonne University, where she also obtained a degree in Arabic language and civilization.
 Her doctoral thesis, La horde d’or de 1377 à 1502: Aux sources d’un siècle « sans Histoire », was supervised by Stéphane Viellardat at the Paris-Sorbonne University and University of San Marino.
 Favereau is currently an associate professor of history at Paris Nanterre University, and was a member of the French Institute of Oriental Archaeology.
-She previously worked as a researcher at the University of Oxford, on a project concerning nomadic empires, from 2014 to 2019, held a Fulbright Scholarship at the Institute for Advanced Study at Princeton University, and lectured at the University of Leiden (2011-2014).
+She previously worked as a researcher at the University of Oxford from 2014 to 2019 on a project concerning nomadic empires, held a Fulbright Scholarship at the Institute for Advanced Study at Princeton, and lectured at Leiden University from 2011 to 2014.